Symmetry breaking and ascending in the magnetic kagome metal FeGe: Results

-In order to explore the origin of the three-fold symmetry breaking in FeGe, we performed first principles (density functional theory) lattice response calculations to search for the lattice instabilities.
-The phonon dispersion displays no instabilities when the (collinear) AFM magnetic order is imposed in the calculation, which is consistent with earlier Ref.~\cite{Shao_2022FeGeDFT,Miao_arxiv2022_xray,Ma_arxiv2023_DFT,Wang_arxiv2023_DFT}.
-This may be because DFT, being a static mean field theory, typically overestimates the ordered magnetic moments and hence does not correctly capture certain electronic features such as the orbital occupations.
+In order to explore the origin of the threefold symmetry breaking in FeGe, we performed first-principles (density functional theory) lattice response calculations to search for the lattice instabilities.
+The phonon dispersion displays no instabilities when the (collinear) AFM order is imposed in the calculation, which is consistent with Refs.~\cite{Shao_2022FeGeDFT,Miao_arxiv2022_xray,Ma_arxiv2023_DFT,Wang_arxiv2023_DFT}.
+This finding may be because DFT, being a static mean field theory, typically overestimates the ordered magnetic moments and hence does not correctly capture certain electronic features such as the orbital occupations.
 When we repeat the DFT calculations without a magnetic order, we find strong instabilities at the $\Gamma$ and $A(0,~0,~0.5)$ points of the Brillouin zone.
-In Fig.~\ref{Fig2_AFM}(h), we show these DFT phonon dispersions obtained for the nonmagnetic FeGe with an added onsite coulomb interaction $U=2$\,eV.
-A complete branch of the two-fold degenerate phonon dispersion that include $\Gamma_6^-$ and $A_6^-$ modes have imaginary frequencies, indicating lattice instabilities.
+In Fig.~\ref{Fig_Raman_DFT}(b), we show these DFT phonon dispersions obtained for the nonmagnetic FeGe with an added on-site Coulomb interaction $U=2$\,eV.
+A complete branch of the twofold degenerate phonon dispersion that includes $\Gamma_6^-$ and $A_6^-$ modes has imaginary frequencies, indicating lattice instabilities.
 The largest imaginary frequency is from the $A_6^-$ mode, and this mode remains unstable in many different configurations (Appendix~\ref{DFT_robustness}).
 Both of the unstable modes $A_6^-$ and $\Gamma_6^-$ can lead to either orthorhombic or monoclinic structures: $A_6^-$ can drive a transition to space groups Cmcm (\#63, point group $D_{2h}$) or P2$_1$/m (\#11, point group $C_{2h}$), and $\Gamma_6^-$ can lead to space groups Amm2 (\#38) or Pm (\#6).
-Details of group-subgroup analysis are presented in Appendix~\ref{Group_subgroup_analysis}.
-The main difference between $A_6^-$ and $\Gamma_6^-$ is that $A_6^-$ would lead to a doubling of the unit cell along the $c$-axis direction while $\Gamma_6^-$ does not, because $A_6^-$ has the same wavevector as the collinear A-type AFM order.
+Details of the group-subgroup analysis are presented in Appendix~\ref{Group_subgroup_analysis}.
+The main difference between $A_6^-$ and $\Gamma_6^-$ is that $A_6^-$ leads to a doubling of the unit cell along the $c$-axis direction while $\Gamma_6^-$ does not because $A_6^-$ has the same wave vector as the collinear A-type AFM order.
 While we explicitly focus on the $A_6^-$ mode in the rest of this paper, a similar argument also applies to the $\Gamma_6^-$ mode, and we cannot distinguish these different structures driven by $A_6^-$ or $\Gamma_6^-$ instabilities within the resolution of the present Raman data (Appendix~\ref{Group_subgroup_analysis}).
-The monoclinic and orthorhombic structures below $T_N$ that the $A_6^-$ mode leads to are illustrated in Figs.~\ref{Fig1_intro}(b) and (c), respectively.
+The monoclinic and orthorhombic structures below $T_N$ that the $A_6^-$ mode leads to are illustrated in Figs.~\ref{Fig1_intro}(b) and~\ref{Fig1_intro}(c), respectively.